 Opportunities missed by local investors

 - Emerging market private markets have long been dominated by growth-oriented investors focused on one country or region, who are often limited by mandate to buying existing businesses utilizing traditional equity structures.
-This leaves significant opportunity for the relatively few value-oriented investors who have the global networks and orientation to agnostically find value and efficiently execute across markets and offer customized capital solutions, and, together with world class management teams, create important new businesses that fill voids in the marketplace.
+This leaves significant opportunity for the relatively few value-oriented investors who have the global networks and orientation to agnostically execute across markets and offer customized capital solutions, and, together with world class management teams, create important new businesses that fill voids in the marketplace.

 - Middle market companies operating globally (or with global aspirations) often find it hard to obtain capital given that most emerging market private equity investors have a limited geographical mandate.
-Moreover, ACM's global networks and proven ability to support global expansion make us a partner of choice for many of these companies.
+Moreover, Albright Capital's global networks and proven ability to support global expansion make us a partner of choice for these companies.

 EM Corporate Credit

 Distressed Credit Opportunity

-- Albright Capital believes that increasing corporate leverage since the Global Financial Crisis and a heavy maturity calendar in the next few years should create a significant emerging market distressed credit opportunity.
+- Increasing corporate leverage within the emerging markets since the Global Financial Crisis and a heavy maturity calendar in the next few years should create a significant emerging market distressed credit opportunity.

 Currency and other losses

-- Recent currency and other losses in country and regional emerging market private equity funds have caused the usual investor base for those funds to pause, creating an opportunity to support a select group of orphaned portfolio companies with much-needed follow-on capital, including structured capital on advantageous terms.
+- Recent currency and other losses in country and regional emerging market private equity funds have caused the usual investor base for those funds to retreat, creating an opportunity to support a select group of orphaned portfolio companies with much-needed follow-on capital, including structured capital on attractive terms.

-- Given recent difficulties in conventional emerging market private equity, many firms have delayed or may not be able to raise subsequent funds; furthermore, traditional sources of capital to buy secondary LP interests may not be available, given their heavy reliance on continuity of the GP.
-Deal-level skills will be essential to process this growing, secondary opportunity.
+- Given recent difficulties in conventional EMPE, many firms have been unable to raise subsequent funds and traditional sources of capital to buy secondary LP interests may not be available, given their heavy reliance on continuity of the GP.